 One year of work consists of four calendar quarters.
 Base period dates depend on when you file a claim to receive unemployment insurance.
 The following is an example of how the base period quarters are divided within a year:

-1st Quarter: January 1 – March 31
+- 1st Quarter: January 1 – March 31

-2nd Quarter: April 1 – June 30
+- 2nd Quarter: April 1 – June 30

-3rd Quarter: July 1 – September 30
+- 3rd Quarter: July 1 – September 30

-4th Quarter: October 1 – December 31
+- 4th Quarter: October 1 – December 31

-5th Quarter: January 1 – March 31
+- 5th Quarter: January 1 – March 31

 I applicants must meet three earning requirements and the below qualifications for unemployment in New York:

-Former employees must have worked and been paid wages in at least two calendar quarters by companies who have unemployment insurance.
+- Former employees must have worked and been paid wages in at least two calendar quarters by companies who have unemployment insurance.

-NY residents’ total wages paid must be at least 1.5 times the amount paid in their highest paid quarter.
+- NY residents’ total wages paid must be at least 1.5 times the amount paid in their highest-paid quarter.

 What are the requirements to get unemployment benefits in New York?

 Other than meeting the aforementioned qualifications for unemployment benefits in NY, you must also meet certain criteria to be awarded unemployment insurance within the state.
 New York former employees must be unemployed through no fault of their own in order to meet unemployment insurance eligibility requirements.

 A claimant who qualifies for unemployment insurance must comply with additional requirements in order to be granted continuous unemployment benefits.
 New York residents must actively look for work during their unemployment period and submit proof of job search activity weekly.

 If you meet New York unemployment insurance eligibility criteria, you can file a claim to receive benefits online or by contacting the NYSDOL at its toll-free number.
-Once your application has been reviewed, the NYSDOL will send you a Monetary Determination notice that will state whether or not you have met qualifications for unemployment aid.
+Once your application has been reviewed, the NYSDOL will send you a Monetary Determination notice that will state whether or not you have met the qualifications for unemployment aid.